 - Softer bristles can prevent unintentional damage: Prevent unintentional damage to all parts of your mouth.
 After all, both your teeth and your gums can be irritated and worn down by bristles that are too hard.
 You could also potentially cause your gums to recede due to this damage.
 Don’t grind down the protective layer of enamel on your teeth too soon, either.

 - A timeline for replacements: Every three months, you should replace your toothbrush.
-A brand new brush is more effective at cleaning your mouth than an old and tried one.
+A brand new brush is more effective at cleaning your mouth than an old and tired one.
 After recovering from a sickness, you should also replace your current brush.
 That way, you can prevent yourself from getting sick again.
 But sometimes, your toothbrush might still be fine after three months.
 And what do you do if you rarely get sick?
 The next time you replace your toothbrush might just be when you notice the bristles are breaking down.

 Manual or Electric?